ruuddrummen/react-signal-forms/README.md

 ## Exploring the demo

-If you want to explore the library without any setup, you can run [the demo](./demo/) by cloning the repository and running:
+For a quick first look you can check out [the demo](https://ruuddrummen.github.io/react-signal-forms/), or run it yourself by cloning the repository and running:

 ```
 npm run ci
 npm run demo
 ```

-If you want to explore the demo code, a good place to start would be [the demo form](./demo/src/DemoForm.tsx).
+If you want to explore the demo code, a good place to start would be [the form](./demo/src/DemoForm.tsx).

 ## Your first form